KruKuma/AP-Git-Assesment/README.md

 # AP-Git-Assesment
-This is the repository of my Git Assessment for my 3rd Year
+This is the repository of my Git Assessment done for Agile Process in my 3rd Year